-We have also noted that the developer has not asked for an exception in regards to this access path to the bus stop, as it does not provide SAFE ACCESS to Public Transport.
-This 400m walking distance should provide a SAFE means to access the bus stop for Public Transport.
-Transport.
+We have also noted that the developer has not asked for an exception in regards to this access path to this particular bus stop, as it does not provide SAFE ACCESS!!.
+This 400m walking distance should provide a SAFE means to access Public Transport at this bus stop.